 A small number of Emerging Scholar Awards are given to outstanding graduate students and emerging scholars who have an active research interest in the conference themes.
 The Award provides a strong professional development opportunity for early career academics—meeting experts in the field, interacting with colleagues from other parts of the world, and creating networks and lasting connections.
 Awardees are invited to attend the conference to present their work and play a critical organizational role in the conference by leading discussions, chairing parallel sessions, and providing assistance in session rooms.

 Applications are open to those pursuing research degrees, post- and graduate students, as well as early career faculty.

 To apply, follow the link below.
 You may also view further instructions by selecting our "Step-By-Step Guide."

-One of the most important skills I acquired as a Graduate Scholar is networking with fellow participants at the conference.
-My position as a Graduate Scholar gave me the opportunity (or "excuse") to talk with many delegates, with whom I might not have communicated if I had not chaired their panels, for instance.
-The experience taught me how to lead discussion amongst panelists and members of the audience and how to summarize the opinions voiced or to add yet another perspective (my own) to the debate."
+One of the most important skills I acquired as a Graduate Scholar was networking with fellow participants at the conference.
+My position gave me the opportunity to talk with many delegates, with whom I might not have communicated if I had not chaired their panels."